top of page

 TRAVEL / SERVICE TRIPS

 El Porvenir® invites you to share the life and work of a Nicaraguan community.
-We offer volunteer experiences for small groups (10-12 people) to work alongside Nicaraguan families in a variety of water and sanitation projects that help improve the standard of living in rural areas.
-You do not need to have experience with construction or building.
-You will be accompanied by a bilingual guide at all times, so Spanish proficiency is not required.
-Each trip is customized for the participating group and can be between one and two weeks in length.
-The group's particular interests and abilities will be considered, as will the needs of the villages.
+We offer volunteer experiences for small groups (10-12 people) to work alongside Nicaraguan families on water and sanitation projects to improve the standard of living in rural areas.
+No construction experience needed.
+You will be accompanied by a bilingual guide at all times, so Spanish proficiency is welcome but not required.
+Trips are customized for each group and typically last 7-10 days.
+The group's interests and abilities are considered as are the communities' needs.

-There will also be an opportunity to see a bit more of Nicaragua before or after the project work is complete.
-Groups might have a weekend at the beach, or visit a live volcano, a cloud forest, a crafts market, or attend a Nicaraguan concert or dance performance, allowing time for some fun and reflection.
+Trips also include time to explore other parts of Nicaragua after the project work is complete.
+Your group may a visit the beach, a live volcano, a cloud forest, a crafts market, and/or a Nicaraguan concert or dance performance.

 WHO TRAVELS WITH US

-The majority of our service trip volunteers are part of a larger organized group, such as a faith community, a university program or a service club like the Rotary Club.
-A group leader rallies the volunteers to attend the trip and works with the El Porvenir Trips Coordinator to plan the details.
+The majority of our service trip volunteers are part of a larger organized group, such as a faith community, a university program, or a service club like Rotary.
+A group leader communicates with trip participants and work with the El Porvenir Volunteer Coordinator to plan the details.

 WHAT YOU'LL DO

-Our service trips are working trips where volunteers work hand in hand with Nicaraguan community members and El Porvenir staff.
-Tasks include digging holes, carrying materials, building structures, pouring concrete, and more, depending on your assignment to one of four types of projects.
+Our service trips are working trips where volunteers work hand-in-hand with Nicaraguan community members and El Porvenir staff.
+Tasks include digging holes, carrying materials, building structures, pouring concrete, and more, depending on the type of project your working on.

 HANDWASHING STATIONS

-El Porvenir partners with rural schools to build permanent, dedicated handwashing stations for students and teachers.
-These brightly painted sink stations are located between the latrines or toilets and the classrooms, have 3-4 faucets for several children to use at a time, and are stocked with soap provided by the community.
+We partner with rural schools to build handwashing stations for students and teachers.
+These brightly painted, multi-tap sinks are stocked with soap and improve student health.
 They are put to good use all school year long, but especially during the ever-popular Hand-Wash-a-Thons!
 Did you know that studies by the UN Development Program show that access to clean water and sanitation at schools can reduce the risk of diarrhea in children by up to 30%?
 Also, CARE estimates that school attendance improves 20-30% when schools have sanitation facilities.
-Help rural schools build handwashing stations so that children can improve their health and education.

 DOUBLE-PIT LATRINES

-Indoor air pollution by traditional smoky, wood burning stoves is as detrimental to health as smoking two packs of cigarettes a day.
-Our cook stoves vent the harmful smoke out of the house and require 60% less firewood.
-Stoves that require less firewood help prevent further deforestation, and contribute to reforestation and watershed management efforts.
+Indoor air pollution by traditional smoky, woodburning stoves is as detrimental to health as smoking two packs of cigarettes a day (WHO).
+Our cookstoves vent harmful smoke out of the home and use 60% less firewood.
+This reduces deforestation and improves watershed health.

 TREE NURSERIES AND REFORESTATION

-Nicaragua has lost 49% of its forest in the last 50 years.
-El Porvenir is concerned with the full cycle of water, from where it originates to how to keep it flowing.
-We improve water quality and quantity through a variety of methods in order to restore stream flow, decrease erosion, and recharge groundwater.
-A big part of that effort includes planting seeds for seedlings and transplanting larger seedlings once they are big enough.
+Nicaragua has lost 49% of its forests in the last 50 years.
+We look at the full cycle of water: where it originates and to how to keep it flowing.
+We improve water quality and quantity through various methods to restore stream flow, decrease erosion, and recharge groundwater.
+We work with communities to grow seedlings and then transplant them throughout their watershed.

 EXPENSES AND PROJECT COSTS